Search

 Algorithmically speaking, PSO allows the particles in a group to use the combined knowledge of the swarm.
 Each particle moves along the solution space, looking for a solution.
 They share their findings with other particles, allowing the rest to optimize their movement and converge on the solution quickly.

-This algorithm is used in various industries for process optimization.
-It is used to improve the thermal recovery process in oil refineries.
+This algorithm is useful in various industries for process optimization.
+It improves the thermal recovery process in oil refineries.
 A swarm of agents estimates the best parameters for gas injection and steam temperature to maximize oil recovery.
-In manufacturing and construction, it is used to find the optimal raw material for building lightweight yet sturdy designs.
+The manufacturing and construction industries use it to find the optimal raw material for building lightweight yet sturdy designs.
 Machine learning leverages PSO to optimize hyperparameter tuning and identify the best possible metrics for model training.
 It is also demonstrated in object recognition applications.
 The algorithm uses a reference image and N number of agents to look through sample images for the reference item.

 Ant Colony Optimization